bjgarcia/hdzero-goggle-services/README.md

 ```

 ### Post Methods
 Upload expects a file in the multipart-form format.
-The files are parsed and saved by a c++ executable that I have written.
+The files are parsed and saved by a c++ executable.
+File name must include the entire path from /.
+However paths outside of /mnt/extsd are invalid.

 ```
 /cgi-bin/file?post=upload